-All MSN students are required to have their current home address and telephone numbers on file in the MSN office.
-All MSN students that are currently enrolled in classes ARE REQUIRED to have their own ASU Email account.
-Due to program and Internet changes within the ASU system, instructors will no longer be able to communicate through NON-ASU e-mail accounts.
-The student is responsible for checking the ASU E-Mail account keeping the MSN Program Director and faculty advised of any changes.
+All graduate (MSN/DNP) students are required to have their current home address and telephone numbers on file in the Graduate office.
+All graduate students that are currently enrolled in classes ARE REQUIRED to have their own AState E-Mail account.
+Due to program and Internet changes within the AState system, instructors will no longer be able to communicate through NON-ASTATE e-mail accounts.
+The student is responsible for checking the AState E-Mail account keeping the MSN Chair's office, Program Coordinator, and faculty advised of any changes.
 It is the student's responsibility to keep their account active and memory available to accept email/communications daily.
-Arkansas State University has facilities for students to have their own email accounts.
-Accounts may be established by computer.
-Access the internet and use this web address: http://smail.astate.edu below the login is a place to click to establish a new account.
+Arkansas State University has facilities for students to have their own e-mail accounts.
+Accounts may be established electronically by accessing the following web address: http://smail.astate.edu on the login page, click on the link follow the directions to establish a new account.